Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Chapter One – What is a Cardboard Baler?

-A cardboard baler is a mechanism that uses a metal plate driven by a hydraulic ram to apply tremendous pressure and force to crush, compact, and compress pieces of cardboard into tightly formed and easy to transport cubes and rectangular shaped bales.
-The design and purpose of cardboard balers is to take the huge volume of cardboard packaging and transform it into manageable bales to be transported to recycling centers.
+A cardboard baler is a mechanism that uses a metal plate driven by a hydraulic ram to apply tremendous pressure and force to crush, compact, and compress pieces of cardboard into tightly formed and easy-to-transport cubes and rectangular bales.
+The purpose of cardboard balers is to take a huge volume of cardboard packaging and transform it into manageable bales to be transported to recycling centers.

 Every retail or manufacturing operation that consistently receives components, parts, and products uses a cardboard baler to save space and prepare cardboard for transport.
-The use of cardboard balers has grown steadily in recent years due to the many regulations and laws that communities enact to control pollution and waste materials.
+The use of cardboard balers has grown steadily in recent years due to the many regulations and laws communities have enacted to control pollution and waste.

 Chapter Two – Types of Cardboard Balers

 The initial classification of cardboard balers relates to their orientation, which can be vertical or horizontal depending on the manufacturer, types of cardboard to be crushed, available space, and amount of cardboard.
-Aside from this single difference, all balers have the same basic principle, purpose, and design that includes a hydraulic powered ram, large compacting box, and a plate driven by the ram.
+Aside from this single difference, all balers have the same basic principle, purpose, and design, including a hydraulic-powered ram, a large compacting box, and a plate driven by the ram.

 The many configurations of balers make it possible to fit one to the needs of any business.
 Offices that receive shipments in small boxes have balers that have visual appeal but still pack the force to create a small bale.
 Large manufacturing operations that receive cartons of parts have huge balers with rams that weigh over 500 lbs and have a pressing force of hundreds of tons.